Sink or swim: Chinese port plans put Pacific back in play

 China is using "predatory economics" to destabilise the Indo-Pacific and the United States is working with its partners to address the region's pressing security needs, U.S. Defence Secretary Mark Esper said in Sydney on Sunday.

-China's foreign ministry did not immediately respond to questions.
-Previously, China has said its assistance was welcomed in the Pacific and Chinese President Xi Jinping told a regional forum last year Beijing's lending activities were not a "trap".
+Beijing has said its assistance is welcomed in the Pacific and Chinese President Xi Jinping told a regional forum last year that his country's lending activities were not a "trap".

+"Before loan projects are approved, China conducts strict economic and technical evaluations, and fully considers recipient countries' debt sustainability and repayment capabilities," China's foreign ministry said in a fax.
+It said it was not aware of the specifics of the Pacific island projects.

 Though tiny in land mass, Pacific islands control vast swaths of resource-rich ocean called Exclusive Economic Zones, forming a formidable boundary between the Americas and Asia.